Plumsail/helpdesk-docs/source/User Guide/Reports.rst

    each agent has (Ticket field “Due date”).

 Active requesters (Top 10)
-   Shows top 10 requesters by the amount of tickets created.
+   Shows top 10 requesters by a number of tickets created.

 |overview|